AdminVin/W1X-Debloat/README.md

 <br>

 ## What is W1X Debloat?
 W1X Debloat is a small PowerShell script that optimizes your Windows 10/11 installation.
-It removes all bloatware and increases performance.
+It removes all bloatware, increases privacy and performance.

-I initially created this script for myself, specifically when I would re-install Windows on my computer.
-I found it really annoying going through all the settings to delete/turn off the invasion of privacy Microsoft inlcuded.
-After it helped a few of my friends computers, I decided to make it publicly available.
+Originally created for personal use to quickly remove bloatware and disable intrusive Microsoft privacy settings after a fresh Windows 10/11 install.
+Friends found it helpful, so now it's publicly available.
 Enjoy!
 <br><br>